Zlynt/the-ref-framework/README.md

 # REF
 The React Engine Framework for Express

-> ***NOTE:*** This framework is not ready for production and for now is just a Proof of Concept.
-In a near future it will work in production
+> ***NOTE:*** This framework is not ready for production and for now, is just a Proof of Concept.
+Soon it will be ready for production

 ## About
 REF is a template engine for Express, making Express able to provide server-side rendered React.